pingcap/docs-tidb-operator/en/deploy-on-alibaba-cloud.md

 ## Scale

-To scale the TiDB cluster, modify `tikv_count` or `tidb_count` in the `terraform.tfvars` file, and then run `terraform apply`.
-You can scale out the number of nodes in the corresponding components.
+To scale the TiDB cluster, modify `tikv_count` or `tidb_count` in the `terraform.tfvars` file, and then run `terraform apply` to scale out the number of nodes for the corresponding components.

 After the scaling out, modify the `replicas` in the corresponding components by running `kubectl --kubeconfig credentials/kubeconfig edit tc <tidb_cluster_name> -n <namespace>`.